 President Trump's allegation that the establishment of Bears Ears took place with a lack of public involvement in the process is belied by the fact that local tribes proposed the monument, and its proclamation established an unprecedented inter-tribal council to influence the monument's plan, which its federal land managers will develop.
-The public process leading to the Bears Ears designation was clearly in excess of what the Antiquities Act with the conclusion that Congress intended to reserve for itself the power to modify or revoke national monuments.").
+The public process leading to the Bears Ears designation was clearly in excess of what the Antiquities Act requires.
+The fact